 Depending on which Twilio packages or classes you want to use, your import statements may be different.

-For more information about the parameters passed in to the CallFactory.create method, see http://www.twilio.com/docs/api/rest/making-calls.
+For more information about the parameters passed in to the Call.creator method, see https://www.twilio.com/docs/api/rest/making-calls.

 As mentioned, this code uses a Twilio-provided site to return the TwiML response.
 You could instead use your own site to provide the TwiML response; for more information, see How to Provide TwiML Responses in a Java Application on Azure.

-The following shows how to send an SMS message using the SmsFactory class.
-The From number, 4155992671, is provided by Twilio for trial accounts to send SMS messages.
-The To number must be verified for your Twilio account prior to running the code.
+The following shows how to send an SMS message using the Message class.
+The from number, 4155992671, is provided by Twilio for trial accounts to send SMS messages.
+The to number must be verified for your Twilio account prior to running the code.

-For more information about the parameters passed in to the SmsFactory.create method, see http://www.twilio.com/docs/api/rest/sending-sms.
+For more information about the parameters passed in to the Message.creator method, see https://www.twilio.com/docs/api/rest/sending-sms.

-When your application initiates a call to the Twilio API, for example via the CallFactory.create method, Twilio will send your request to a URL that is expected to return a TwiML response.
-The example above uses the Twilio-provided URL http://twimlets.com/message.
+When your application initiates a call to the Twilio API, for example via the CallCreator.create method, Twilio will send your request to a URL that is expected to return a TwiML response.
+The example above uses the Twilio-provided URL https://twimlets.com/message.
 (While TwiML is designed for use by Web services, you can view the TwiML in your browser.
-For example, click http://twimlets.com/message to see an empty <Response> element; as another example, click http://twimlets.com/message?Message%5B0%5D=Hello%20World to see a <Response> element that contains a <Say> element.)
+For example, click https://twimlets.com/message to see an empty <Response> element; as another example, click https://twimlets.com/message?Message%5B0%5D=Hello%20World%21 to see a <Response> element that contains a <Say> element.)